aws/neptune-gremlin-client/README.md

 ```

-When you use a `ClusterEndpointsRefreshAgent` to query the Neptune Management API directly, the identity under which you're running the agent must be authorized to perform `rds:DescribeDBClusters`,  `rds:DescribeDBInstances` and `rds:ListTagsForResource` for your Neptune cluster.
+When you use a `ClusterEndpointsRefreshAgent` to query the Neptune Management API directly, the identity under which you're running the agent must be authorized to perform `rds:DescribeDBClusters` for your Neptune cluster, and `rds:DescribeDBInstances` and `rds:ListTagsForResource` for `db:*`.
 See [ClusterEndpointsRefreshAgent credentials](#clusterendpointsrefreshagent-credentials) for details of supplying credentials to the refresh agent.

+(`rds:DescribeDBInstances` and `rds:ListTagsForResource` require permissions for `db:*` because a `db` resource type can't be restricted by cluster name.
+A `db` resource can be restricted by instance name, but this is not particularly useful here because the refresh agent is looking for instances that may have been created _after_ the IAM policy was formulated.)

 When the Neptune Management API experiences a high rate of requests, it starts throttling API calls.
 If you have a lot of clients frequently polling for endpoint information, your application can very quickly experience throttling (in the form of HTTP 400 throttling exceptions).